citp/privacy-policy-historical/r/ru/rus/rusu.co.uk.md

 When you register on [www.rusu.co.uk](http://www.rusu.co.uk/) RUSU, or a data processor operating on behalf of RUSU, will collect personal data from you such as:

-  * Name and contact details â€" for instance, your e-mail address and telephone number;
+  * Name and contact details for instance, your e-mail address and telephone number;
-  * HTTP protocol elements â€" such as, the server address, the IP address and browser details;
+  * HTTP protocol elements such as, the server address, the IP address and browser details;
   * Click-stream data (the type of computer and browsing software you use, and originating website etc.;
-  * Demographic data â€" such as, country and telephone area code where your computer is located;
+  * Demographic data such as, country and telephone area code where your computer is located;
   * Preference data: search items of our website, any advertisements you clicked on..